How many times have you failed at trying to achieve your goals?

 For me, retirement looks like playing a lot of golf.
 This is much more specific.

-If I really want to increase my chances of success, I need to add a visual reminder to this goal.
+If I really want to increase my chances of success, I need to add a visual reminder.

 This is easy to do.